 Lactate dehydrogenase (LDH) is an enzyme found in almost all cells of the body, but only a small amount is usually detectable in the blood.
 Lactate dehydrogenase is released by the cells into the bloodstream when the cells are destroyed.
 Thus, LDH measurement can be used as a general indicator of cellular damage.
-The highest concentrations of lactate dehydrogenase are detected in the heart, liver, muscles, kidneys, lungs and erythrocytes.
-The appearance of LDH in the serum only occurs after prolonged hypoxia and increases in certain pathological conditions, such as cardiopulmonary disease, malignancies, hemolysis and in disorders of the liver, kidneys and muscles.
+The highest concentrations of lactate dehydrogenase are detected in the heart, liver, muscles, kidneys, lungs, and erythrocytes.
+The appearance of LDH in the serum only occurs after prolonged hypoxia and increases in certain pathological conditions, such as cardiopulmonary disease, malignancies, hemolysis, and disorders of the liver, kidneys, and muscles.

 LDH is a tetrameric cytoplasmic enzyme, consisting of H and M subunits.
-The most common types of lactate dehydrogenase isoenzymes are LDH1 (H4), LDH2 (H3M), LDH3 (H2M2), LDH4 (HM4) and LDH.
+The most common types of lactate dehydrogenase isoenzymes are LDH1 (H4), LDH2 (H3M), LDH3 (H2M2), LDH4 (HM3), and LDH5 (M4).
 Tissue specificity results from the fact that in certain tissues, the H and M subunits are synthesized in defined proportions.
 In particular, cardiac muscle cells preferentially synthesize H subunits, whereas liver cells synthesize almost exclusively M subunits.
 Skeletal muscle also largely synthesizes M subunits.

 Although there is some overlap, each of the five LDH isozymes tends to concentrate on specific tissues:

 - LDH2: Heart, red blood cells, kidneys (smaller amounts than LDH1)